ASFHyP3/hyp3-docs/docs/guides/gunw_product_guide.md

 RAiDER uses the <a href="https://rapidrefresh.noaa.gov/hrrr/" target="_blank">NOAA High-Resolution Rapid Refresh</a> weather model to calculate the tropospheric delay correction at a spatial resolution of approximately 3 km.
 If the HRRR weather model is not available for a location of interest, (e.g. outside of the continental U.S. and Alaska) the tropospheric delay correction layer will not be included in the ARIA-S1-GUNW product.
 The wet and hydrostatic tropospheric delay correction are provided for both the reference and secondary input data.

 ### References
 Bekaert, David, et al. "The ARIA-S1-GUNW: The ARIA Sentinel-1 Geocoded Unwrapped Phase Product for Open InSAR Science and Disaster Response."
 IGARSS 2023-2023 IEEE International Geoscience and Remote Sensing Symposium.
-IEEE, 2023\.
+IEEE (2023).

+Buzzanga, Brett, et al. "Toward sustained monitoring of subsidence at the coast using InSAR and GPS: An application in Hampton Roads, Virginia."
+Geophysical Research Letters 47.18 (2020): e2020GL090013.

 Liang, Cunren, et al. "Ionospheric correction of InSAR time series analysis of C-band Sentinel-1 TOPS data."
 IEEE Transactions on Geoscience and Remote Sensing 57.9 (2019): 6755-6773.